Project History: Technical Activity and Public Outreach

-- DEC publishes a fact sheet concerning new research on the toxicity of sulfolane being conducted by the National Toxicology Program.
+- DEC publishes a fact sheet concerning new research on the toxicity of sulfolane being conducted by the National Toxicology Program (PDF).

-- DEC updates website with new Frequently Asked Questions (FAQs).
+- DEC updates website with new Frequently Asked Questions (PDF).

 - DEC holds a public open house at North Pole Branch Library, with representatives from DEC, DHSS, and Flint Hills.

-Sulfolane Use in the U.S. and at FHR
+Sulfolane Use in the U.S. and at the former North Pole Refinery

 Sulfolane is an industrial solvent used to extract aromatic compounds from hydrocarbon mixtures and to purify natural gas.
 It is on the U.S. EPA's High Production Volume Chemical List that indicates the volume of sulfolane either manufactured or imported into the U.S. exceeds one million pounds per year.

-At FHR, sulfolane is used to extract aromatics from naptha to produce gasoline.
-In the aromatic extraction process, sulfolane is initially mixed with the petroleum feedstock (naphtha and light distillates).
-The sulfolane extracts the aromatics from the feedstock, and the aromatic-laden sulfolane is sent to a stripper for aromatic removal before returning to the extraction unit.
-Sulfolane as used in the refining process is dissolved in gasoline but it is more soluble in water, which allows it to dissolve in and be carried along with groundwater.
+At the the former North Pole Refinery, sulfolane was used to extract aromatics from naptha to produce gasoline.
+In the aromatic extraction process, sulfolane was initially mixed with the petroleum feedstock (naphtha and light distillates).
+The sulfolane extracted the aromatics from the feedstock, and the aromatic-laden sulfolane was sent to a stripper for aromatic removal before returning to the extraction unit.
+Sulfolane as used in the refining process was dissolved in gasoline but it is more soluble in water, which allowed it to dissolve in, and be carried along with groundwater.

 There are at least 150 similar extraction units in the U.S. Sulfolane use in North Pole began in 1985.
-While gasoline is currently the only product that requires the sulfolane extraction process, sulfolane may migrate into other FHR products due to incidental carry over¯ through the refinery's piping system.
+While gasoline was the only product that required the sulfolane extraction process, sulfolane may have migrated into other refinery products due to incidental carryover through the refinery's piping system.
 Fuels that may have contained sulfolane in the past include #1 fuel oil (jet fuel) and #2 fuel oil (diesel fuel).
-Only gasoline is monitored for sulfolane content as it is the only fuel produced at FHR with a sulfolane specification.
+Only gasoline was monitored for sulfolane content as it was the only fuel produced at the refinery with a sulfolane specification.